'It is clear Lukashenko has to go': France's Macron - France 24

 "Women in particular, who march every Saturday, command our respect," he added.

-More than 90 people -- most of them women -- were arrested on Saturday at opposition rallies, one NGO said.
+More than 90 people -- most of them women -- were arrested on Saturday at opposition rallies, according to one NGO.

+Fresh protests were sparked by the surprise announcement on Wednesday that Lukashenko had been sworn in for a sixth term in office.

-The EU on Thursday said Lukashenko's inauguration lacked "democratic legitimacy" and refused to recognise him as president.
+The European Union said the strongman's inauguration lacked "democratic legitimacy" and refused to recognise him as president.

-Brussels is reviewing its relations with the country, the bloc's diplomatic chief has said.
+The bloc has said it is reviewing relations with Belarus, with the issue to be debated at an EU summit on Thursday and Friday in Brussels.

-EU ministers decided in principle last month to impose sanctions against the regime, but Cyprus has been blocking approval until the bloc agrees similar measures against Turkey over gas exploration in the eastern Mediterranean.
+EU ministers decided in principle last month to impose sanctions against the regime -- but Cyprus has been blocking approval until the group agrees similar measures against Turkey over gas exploration in the eastern Mediterranean.

-On Friday, EU Baltic states Lithuania, Latvia and Estonia expanded their own sanctions against Belarus.
+Meanwhile, Baltic EU states Lithuania, Latvia and Estonia have expanded their own sanctions against Belarus.

-The issue will be debated during an EU summit on October 1-2 in Brussels.
+Macron sets off on Monday for his first visit to Lithuania and Latvia, which are hoping for French support in the face of the Belarus crisis and rising tensions with Russia.

+Russia is Lukashenko's biggest financial and diplomatic backer, and President Vladimir Putin has promised Belarus law enforcement backup if needed, as well as a $1.5-billion loan.

 © 2020 AFP